What is Support at Home?

 • Assistive Technology & Home Modifications (AT-HM): the AT-HM Scheme gives participants access to assistive technology and/or home modifications without needing to save up funds from their individual budgets.

-• End-of-Life Care: The new End-of-Life Pathway will give participants who have 3 months or less to live access to a higher level of in-home aged care services.
-This aims to help them stay at home for as long as possible.
-An older person can be referred to a high-priority assessment to access the End-of-Life Pathway.
-They don’t need to be an existing Support at Home participant to be eligible.
+• End-of-Life Care: The End-of-Life Pathway provides participants who have three months or less to live with a higher level of in-home aged care services.
+This helps them remain at home for as long as possible.
+Older people can be referred for a high-priority assessment to access this pathway, even if they are not already participants in Support at Home.

 Understanding Co-Contributions